Traveling with pets

-The Following Kennel Sizes are Allowed on Alaska Airlines:
+The following kennel sizes are allowed on Alaska Airlines:

 ||Average Dimensions (height x width x depth)

 ||15" x 16" x 21"

 ||19" x 20" x 27"

 ||23" x 22" x 32"

 ||26" X 24" x 36"

 ||30" x 27" x 40"

-Note: Alaska Airlines is unable to accept a carrier larger than a 500 size kennel.
+- Alaska Airlines is unable to accept a carrier larger than a 500 size kennel.

 Cargo is a term used to denote goods or produce being transported generally for commercial gain.
 It does not include passenger baggage or animals traveling with a passenger.

-View information on shipping your pet via Air Cargo
+View information on shipping your pet via Air Cargo.

-Food and Water for Checked Animals
+Food and water for checked animals

-- During check-in, you will be asked to complete a Pet Check Record to certify your pet has been offered food and water prior to acceptance.
+- During check-in, you will be asked to complete a Pet Check record to certify your pet has been offered food and water prior to acceptance